Greetings, Prospective Mustangs!

 - What opportunities are available for parents to be involved in the school community?

-- What second language is taught at Episcopal Day?
+- What world languages are taught at Episcopal Day?

 Our experience at Episcopal Day has been remarkable.
 Our son, Charlie started in the Pre-K Program in fall 2021.
 From the very first moment he stepped foot in his classroom Charlie and our family immediately felt connected to this wonderful community of educators, families, and students.
 The level of experiences, exploration, discussions, learning, and friendships that happen every day in the classrooms and playground at Charles House as well as main Baldwin Campus are extraordinary and invaluable.
 As a family we look forward to all the years to come at Episcopal Day. — Calihan Family